racheldmiller/Code-Blooded/README.md

 ## My Story

 At 18, I felt lost.
 All of my friends had linear paths for what they wanted to major in, and I was far from that.
 I chose to major in something practical (English), and I wanted to have more time discovering and exploring my interests.
-<br>In college, I majored in English.
-At 18, I didn't know what I wanted to do for the rest of my life.
-So I majored in something practical (English) because I wanted options.
 I explored the medical field and legal.
 My first job right out of college was at a tech company.

 ## Why Technology